Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/site-visit-change-unaccompanied-to-access-required-appellant.content.md

 Our inspector (or their representative) will visit {{site_address}} between {{start_time}} and {{end_time}} on {{visit_date}}.

-You can provide written consent for access for our inspector at caseofficers@planninginspectorate.gov.uk (only if it is possible at the site).
+You can provide written consent for access for our inspector at {{team_email_address}} (only if it is possible at the site).
 Include our appeal reference number in any communication.

 # About the visit